 In addition, the Sarbanes-Oxley Act, as well as rules adopted by the Securities and Exchange Commission, or SEC, requires public companies to implement specified corporate governance practices.
-Pursuant to Section 404 of the Sarbanes-Oxley Act, or Section 404, we are required to furnish a report by our management on our internal control over financial reporting for the year ending December 31, 2021.
-To achieve compliance with Section 404, we have been engaged in a process to document and evaluate our internal control over financial reporting, which has been both costly and challenging.
-These costs also increased due to our loss of Emerging Growth Company status and the need for auditor attestation on internal control.
-In this regard, we will need to continue to dedicate internal resources, to engage outside consultants and implement a continuous reporting and improvement process for internal control over financial reporting.
-We expect these rules and regulations will continue to increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
+Pursuant to Section 404 of the Sarbanes-Oxley Act, or Section 404, we will first be required to furnish a report by our management on our internal control over financial reporting for the year ending December 31, 2021.
+However, while we remain an emerging growth company, we will not be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
+To achieve compliance with Section 404 within the prescribed period, we will continue to engage in a process to document and evaluate our internal control over financial reporting, which is both costly and challenging.
+In this regard, we will need to continue to dedicate internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are functioning as documented and implement a continuous reporting and improvement process for internal control over financial reporting.
+We expect these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.

-We believe our existing cash of \$273.2 million at December 31, 2021 will be sufficient for us to fund our operating expenses and capital expenditure requirements into 2024.
+We believe our existing cash and cash equivalents of \$190.4 million at December 31, 2020 will be sufficient for us to fund our operating expenses and capital expenditure requirements through to 2023.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 As we progress with our development programs and the regulatory review process, we expect to incur significant commercialization expenses related to product manufacturing, pre-commercial activities and commercialization.